GARLHE02/ldf2root/README.md

 # ldf2root
 A simple script that takes the binary .ldf file and puts it into a ROOT tree.
+I have included the Lemor documentation for an .ldf file for convenience.

 To run:
   1. Open ROOT